bendudson/hermes-3/docs/sphinx/installation_using_cmake.rst

 Compilation process
 ----------

+Compilation is achieved in two stages - the first is configuration where all the compile-time options are read in.
+The second is the build which results in a ready-to-use Hermes-3 installation in a directory named `build` by default.
+The build directory name can be changed to have multiple builds available at the same time.

+If you make changes to the code, you can skip straight to the build stage to save time.
+Only modified files will be recompiled.

 Hermes-3 is built using `CMake <https://cmake.org>`_.
 During configuration `BOUT++
 <https://github.com/boutproject/BOUT-dev/>`_ will be automatically
 downloaded as a submodule, together with some dependencies.
 The correct version